blackberry/OpenCV/doc/tutorials/introduction/linux_install/linux_install.rst

   * CMake 2.6 or higher
   * Subversion (SVN) client
-  * GTK+2.x or higher, including headers
+  * GTK+2.x or higher, including headers (libgtk2.0-dev)
   * pkgconfig
-  * libpng, zlib, libjpeg, libtiff, libjasper with development files (e.g. libpjeg-dev)
-  * Python 2.3 or later with developer packages (e.g. python-dev)
+  * Python 2.6 or later and Numpy 1.5 or later with developer packages (python-dev, python-numpy)
-  * SWIG 1.3.30 or later (only for versions prior to OpenCV 2.3)
-  * libavcodec
+  * ffmpeg or libav development packages: libavcodec-dev, libavformat-dev, libswscale-dev
-  * libdc1394 2.x
+  * [optional] libdc1394 2.x
+  * [optional] libjpeg-dev, libpng-dev, libtiff-dev, libjasper-dev.

 All the libraries above can be installed via Terminal or by using Synaptic Manager

 Getting OpenCV source code
 ============================

-You can use the latest stable OpenCV version available in *sourceforge* or you can grab the latest snapshot from the SVN repository:
+You can use the latest stable OpenCV version available in *sourceforge* or you can grab the latest snapshot from the `SVN repository <http://code.opencv.org/svn/opencv/>`_.

 Getting the latest stable OpenCV version
 ------------------------------------------